 Piram Prakasam believes that part of Ferris State University's strength, as an institution of higher learning, is rooted in its blossoming international diversity.

 As director of Ferris' Office of International Education, Prakasam hopes that the best is yet to come for international diversity at Ferris.
-A man who once was known for his work at Ferris as an associate professor of Chemistry in the College of Arts and Sciences, now has a bigger and perhaps more socially-significant chemistry experiment in the works - blending the experiences of international and domestic students on Ferris' Big Rapids campus.
+A man who once was known for his work at Ferris as an associate professor of Chemistry in the College of Arts, Sciences and Education, now has a bigger and perhaps more socially-significant chemistry experiment in the works - blending the experiences of international and domestic students on Ferris' Big Rapids campus.
 In the end, Prakasam sees the benefits of such an educational opportunity as too significant to be dismissed.

 "Through the Office of International Education, we can provide educational opportunities to expand students' horizons and better prepare them for the workforce after college," he said.
 "One of my goals is to provide more international education opportunities for students."